srtgthrhn/free-code-amp-Sign-in-Vyper-and-Python-Smart-Contracts-on-Blockchain-Full-Course-for-Beginners/README.md

 ## Workshop

+Do one of the following:
-Deploy the `favorites.vy` contract to your tenderly RPC URL!
+- Deploy the `favorites.vy` contract to your tenderly RPC URL!
+- Deploy the `favorites.vy` contract to anvil with a different wallet address, and a new encrypted key!

 ## Section 3: Titanoboa Favorite's List
 ## Section 4: Moccasin Favorite's List